 It's very important to know how long you'll be traveling for.
-Most travel insurance companies will cover travel up to 1 year.
+Some travel insurance companies will cover travel up to 1 year.
 Longer term travel insurance is harder to get.

 There are a few companies offering long-term travel insurance of up to 18 months but after that they will not cover you.
 Be sure to read the small print!

 It's also not as easy as simply taking out a new policy.
-Many companies offering long term travel insurance insist that you have been resident in your home country for 6 months.
+Many companies offering long term travel insurance insist that you have been resident in your home country for 6 months or longer.

 World Nomads is one company that does offer long-term travel insurance without such stipulations.